badlydrawnrob/anki/src/assets/packages/bower_components/cardinal/base/README.md

 ### Usage

-There are mixins for both `min-width` and `max-width` query scenarios, as well as specific intervals (e.g. "Small only").
+There are mixins for both `min-width and up` query scenarios and specific intervals (e.g. "Small only"). `max-width` mixins exist for backwards compatibility, but they have been **deprecated** and will be removed in the next major version.

 ```
 // Small only